ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 abline(h = 0, lty = 3)
 ```

-The amount of greenspace (`GS Ratio`) is clearly positively correlated with species richness, but the effect is fairly linear, so we might want to consider fitting it as a linear effect in the next model (we won't loose much information by doing so)
+The amount of greenspace (`GS Ratio`) is clearly positively correlated with species richness, but the effect is fairly linear, so we might want to consider fitting it as a linear effect in the next model (we won't loose much information by doing so).

 ```r
 plot(Mod_Point2$summary.random$JanDate[,1:2],
      type = "l",